jonathanantoine/SDWebImage-dotnet/README.md

 ## Build

-* Run the github action to build the project
+* Run the GitHub action to build the project

 ## Usage